-Understanding home equity is key.
+One of the biggest advantages of owning your own home is the equity that you build in it.
 Equity is the vault of value your home has and is the difference between the market value of your house and the amount you owe.
-A home’s equity is one of your largest assets, but it’s important to know what your options are to access that value or get a loan.

 How to calculate your home equity

 To determine how much equity you have in your home, figure out the difference between the appraised value of your home and your current mortgage balance.